Can Police See Your Search History in Pennsylvania?

 Here’s more information on when police can see your search history and how to avoid incriminating yourself online.

-Are Internet Searches Reported to Police?
+Are Internet Searches Reported to Police in PA?

 You might be worried to look something up if it seems suspicious, like topics of sex crimes or drug possession charges.
 Maybe you’re in hot water with the law already, or you’re simply curious and want to avoid raising eyebrows.